jdleesmiller/wedding/README.md

 ## Customization

-You can of course customize everything, but here are some places to start:
+You can of course customize everything by changing the code, but here are some useful places to start:

 ### Content